The blur effect is used for blurring the full screen scene or blurring individual objects in that scene.

 bool result;

 First get the matrices.
-Note that the camera should be from a standard location and not moved around as this is 2D rendering.
+Note that the camera needs to retrieve the new base view matrix as this is 2D rendering.

 // Get the matrices.